Business functions of Repatriation Division

 - to assist in the voluntary return to their countries of origin of failed asylum seekers or other non-EEA national persons who wish to avail of this option (see separate material on Voluntary Returns),

-- to consider and make decisions on applications for renewal of leave to remain in the State submitted by persons already granted such status,
+- to consider and make decisions on applications for renewal of permission to remain in the State submitted by persons already granted such status,

-- to consider and make decisions on applications for the revocation of an existing Deportation Order, in accordance with the provisions of Section 3 (11) of the Immigration Act, 1999 (as amended),
+- to consider and make decisions on requests for the revocation of an existing Deportation Order, in accordance with the provisions of Section 3 (11) of the Immigration Act, 1999 (as amended),

 - to respond, on behalf of the Minister, to legal challenges to any of the Division's decisions and